defacto64/qwac_detector/README.md

 To date, this WebExtension only works with Chromium-based browsers such as Google Chrome and Microsoft Edge.

+Porting it to Apple Safari is a bit of a pain and I don't feel like spending time on it right now.

 I also developed a similar add-on for Firefox, but for now I am not sharing it.

 ## Compatibile operating systems

-For now, this WebExtension works under:
+This WebExtension works under:
 * Windows 10 and 11 (do not know if it works under previous versions, but I expect it to)
+* Apple macOS v12 (Monterey) or newer (but it should work on macOS v11 as well)
-* Linux (e.g. Ubuntu)
+* Linux (e.g. Ubuntu) - not sure about the minimum kernel version

-If I have time and desire, maybe later I will try to port it to macOS as well.

 ## Specifications
 * Retrieve the web server's TLS certificate (only for the main frame).